Farm to School Child Nutrition Grant Applications are now being accepted for the 2020-2021 grant period. Download the Request for Applications here.

 Estimated project team commitment: 12 hours

-School food service managers will receive technical assistance and professional development to support the viability of the meal program through on-site meetings and phone calls from a service provider.
+School food service managers and staff will receive technical assistance and professional development to support the viability of the meal program through on-site meetings and phone calls from a service provider.

 Food service staff will receive technical assistance to improve federal meal program participation using a variety of tools and outreach methods.
 The support service provider will work with the grantee’s coach to identify topics, content, and convening times for meetings and phone calls that align with the school food service manager’s schedule.

 Project teams will send one or more representatives to attend a school garden workshop, which will be scheduled based on grantee availability and geographic location.
 These workshops will serve as an opportunity for project team members to learn about successful school garden projects and glean important data that can be used to enhance the school’s farm to school philosophy and explore possibilities for advancing a garden in the school community.